This Article Of Reducing Monthly Student Loan Debt Was UPDATED And PUBLISHED On March 30th, 2020

 - VA allows deferred student loans that are deferred for longer than 12 months to be exempt from DTI Calculations

-- VA requires underwriters take 5% of outstanding student loan balance and dividing it by 12 months
+VA requires underwriters to take 5% of the outstanding student loan balance and dividing it by 12 months.

 Public Student Loan Debt Forgiveness